-Our Code of Conduct will be reviewed yearly by various representatives of the school community including the PAC, student leaders and the staff, in order to monitor its efficacy.
+Our Code of Conduct will be reviewed yearly by various representatives of the school community including the PAC, student leaders and the staff, to monitor its efficacy.
 Teachers will engage in a similar process involving consultation with students in homeroom and BRICK classes.
-As a result of this consultative process, it will be determined whether any part of the school policy around conduct, behaviour and response requires review, including: the Code of Conduct itself, the RESPECT values, and the communication strategies.
+As a result of this consultative process, it will be determined whether any part of the school policy around conduct, behaviour and response requires review.

-Throughout the year, we continue to monitor student behaviour using a variety of information channels including core/curricular competencies, office behavioural support data, classroom assessment data, MDI-7/MDI-8 results and anecdotal data.
-Ministry and school-based parent satisfaction surveys will yield a further source of information.
+Throughout the year, we continue to monitor student behaviour using a variety of information channels including core/curricular competencies, office behavioural support data, classroom assessment data, MDI Grade 8 results and anecdotal data.
+Student Learning Surveys will yield a further source of information.